Cedar College and my relationship issues & Public Liability lawsuit (part6)

 Relationship Issues are the next problem.

 The timing of an unexpected visit to my house by my wife stopped me from swallowing pain relief capsules, and I was admitted to the mental ward of the hospital.
 After a night of sleep, I heard the words ‘you do not belong here’.
 I asked the psychiatrist to go home but didn’t mention I was hearing voices, as I thought it would keep me in longer.
 Within a few hours, I was discharged, and life turned around quickly, including a new partner, Madie, and better relationships with my children and friends.
-I got out of the home and did things.
-I believe God spoke to me in the hospital, as well as sending the visitor to intervene.
+I got out of the home, did things and believe God spoke to me in the hospital, as well as sending the visitor to intervene.

 Public Liability Lawsuit with Cedar College.